Kavala: Antiquity

+Kavala is a historic northern Greek port that has served as a vital gateway for travellers and merchants between Europe and the Middle East since antiquity.

 The city was founded in the late 7th century BC by settlers from Thassos.
 It was one of several Thassian colonies along the coastline, all founded in order to take advantage of rich gold and silver mines, especially those located in the nearby Pangaion mountain (which were eventually exploited by Phillip II of Macedonia).

 Worship of Parthenos/Virgin, a female deity of Greek Ionian origin associated with Athena, is archaeologically attested in the Archaic period.
 At the end of the 6th century BC Neapolis claimed independence from Thassos and began issuing its own silver coins with the head of Gorgo (γοργὀνειο) on one side.
 A few decades later a large Ionic temple made from Thassian marble replaced the Archaic one.
 Parts of it can now be seen in the town's archaeological museum.

 In 411 BC, during the Peloponnesian War, Neapolis was besieged by the allied armies of the Spartans and the Thassians but remained faithful to Athens.
 Two Athenian honorary decrees in 410 and 407 BC rewarded Neapolis for its loyalty.

 Neapolis was a town of Macedonia, located 14 km from the harbour of Philippi.
 It was a member of the Second Athenian League; a pillar found in Athens mentions the contribution of Neapolis to the alliance.

 The town was later conquered by the Kingdom of Macedonia.